linux-system-roles/mssql/README.md

 ### `mssql_input_sql_file`

-You can use the role to input a file containing SQL statements or procedures into MSSQL.
+You can use the role to input a file containing SQL statements or procedures into SQL Server.
 With this variable, enter the path to the SQL file containing the database configuration.

-When specifying this variable, you must also specify the `mssql_password` variable because authentication is required to input an SQL file to MSSQL.
+When specifying this variable, you must also specify the `mssql_password` variable because authentication is required to input an SQL file to SQL Server.

-If you do not pass this variable, the role only configures the MSSQL Server and does not input any SQL file.
+If you do not pass this variable, the role only configures the SQL Server and does not input any SQL file.

 Note that this task is not idempotent, the role always inputs an SQL file if